odap-ubs/uveal-pool-analysis/README.md

 # uveal-pool-analysis
-In this repository we include the sample code and data to reproduce analysis from García-Mulero S et al, International Journal of Molecular Sciences (2021).
+In this repository we include the sample code to reproduce analysis from García-Mulero S et al, International Journal of Molecular Sciences (2021).